TideIllustrated - Where Alabama ranks in both polls following win over Mississippi State

 Where Alabama ranks in both polls following win over Mississippi State

-For the second consecutive week, Alabama was ranked No. 6 in the AFCA/USA Today Coaches Poll.
+For the second consecutive week, Alabama was ranked No. 6 in the AFCA/USA Today Coaches Poll and the AP Top 25.

 Alabama is on a bye this week and will continue its SEC slate when it travels to Baton Rouge to face LSU on Nov.
 5.